skipto-landmarks-headings/browser-extension/README.md

 ### Keyboard Shortcuts

-To open the `SkipTo` menu via the keyboard, use `Ctrl/Cmd + Shift + K`.
+To open the `SkipTo` menu via the keyboard, use `Ctrl/Cmd + Shift + Comma`.
 Focus is set to the first menu item.

 Once the menu is displayed and has focus, you can move through the menu items via the following keystrokes: